-(formerly PE-010B) Intermediate Circuit Training is an exercise program designed to improve both cardiovascular strength/endurance, and muscular strength/endurance.
-The class will be taught utilizing weight equipment, medicine balls, stability balls, ropes, stationary bikes and steps.
+Intermediate Circuit Training is an exercise program designed to improve both cardiovascular strength/endurance, and muscular strength/endurance.
 Students will learn about the different aspects of a total fitness program, Target Heart Rates, dynamic warm-up/stretching, proper body mechanics and the major muscle groups required to perform safe and effective exercises.
 May not be repeated.
 SC